Please note that times and locations are subject to change.

 Jay Johnson, Partner, Venable LLP, and Kevin Keller, PG, CGWP, Intermodal Transportation Planning Practice Leader, HDR, Inc.

 Seven County Infrastructure Coalition v.
 Eagle County was the first U.S. Supreme Court case in 20 years to address the scope and meaning of the National Environmental Policy Act.
-In this session, two people who were directly involved will take you from the early days of the project at issue in Seven County — the Uinta Basin Railway — all the way through the Court’s landmark opinion.
+In this session, two people who were directly involved will take you from the early days of the project at issue in Seven County—the Uinta Basin Railway—all the way through the Court’s landmark opinion.
 You’ll learn how the Court’s decision could change the playing field for anyone who faces a NEPA review, especially at the Surface Transportation Board.

-10:00 a.m.-10:30 a.m. — Networking Break*
+10:00 a.m.-10:30 a.m. — Networking Break with Region Meeting Attendees

 10:30 a.m.-12:00 p.m. — Critical Incident Response